Claude Lelouch: Life and career

 His father was born to an Algerian Jewish family while his mother was a convert to Judaism.
 Lelouch says that his first contact with cinema was very young: "My mother hid me in movie theaters when I was little.
 We were wanted by the Gestapo. [...]
 Cinema, for starters, saved my life."
 Of his personal faith, he says "Today I believe in God.
 My faith was sparked when I made a film in Israel.
 Over there, it is impossible not to believe in God.
 I loved the places of worship of all the religions.
 Everything which happens is for the best.
 I sometimes have the feeling that my inspiration comes from heaven.
 I think it is wonderful to be Jewish."

 His father bought him a camera as a fresh start after his failure in the baccalaureat.
 He started his career with a reportage – one of the first to film daily life in the Soviet Union, with the camera hidden under his coat as he made his personal journey.
 He also filmed sporting events, like the 24 Hours of Le Mans and the Tour de France.

+Lelouch served in the French Army working in the film unit where he made over 100 films.
+He was demobilized in 1960.